-Site Builder was developed by Marketing & Communications and Computing & Communications to make it easy for units to update and maintain a branded website.
+Site Builder was developed by Marketing & Communications and Information Technology Services to make it easy for units to update and maintain a branded website.
 A common look and feel assists readers in navigating and locating information.

 Site Builder enables quick updates without requiring special software or knowledge of web code.
 It allows units to focus on content instead of technology and design.
 All sites managed through Site Builder are a part of Memorial’s brand family and will remain within this look as it evolves.

 "Site Builder is simply simple.
 In the past we struggled to manage websites developed by external contractors.
 Now, with Site Builder, we control our websites with this easy-to-use program." - Amanda Butt, SafetyNet

 “Thanks to Site Builder we now have a crisp, clean, user-friendly website.
 Being able to manage our content in-house solved so many issues for us.
 The workshops helped break the process into manageable pieces–don't worry if you're not a computer jockey; you can learn how to do it.” - Joan Sullivan, Newfoundland Quarterly

 By using Site Builder you clearly establish your page as a part of the university website.
 You can take advantage of high quality images, page layout, features and navigation developed specifically for Memorial without investing time and money in design and programming.
 The system ensures your content stays current by notifying you -- at a date you choose -- when it’s time to review and update each page.